 - Problem: One of You Thinks the Other Is Needy

 Relationships are great, but they work best when it’s two people coming together to make a greater whole.
 One of the most important parts of that is being an independent person who holds his own.
-Writer and researcher David Deida discusses this a lot, speaking about the importance in modern relationships of people to maintain their sense of identity and independence:

 The “modern” style of relationship is based on two independent people coming together and working out an equitable partnership.
 Each partner is expected to shoulder half the responsibilities, more or less, right down the middle.
 Each often has their own source of income, and together they negotiate a 50/50 plan to divide household duties, parenting, and financial obligations.”